inv2004/orderbook-rs/README.md

 I did this orderbook in addition to <https://github.com/inv2004/coinbase-pro-rs>

+*Its primitive orderbook with hardcoded minimal step to 1 cent.*

 For performance I put it in flat array, that is why it uses memory actively.
 For current coinbase BTC-USD pair it takes 188.1 Mb or RAM.